7Block Labs

 Kubernetes operations: what’s actually maintained

-• Fabric: Hyperledger Fabric Operator and Bevel Operator support 2.5 and 3.x (including SmartBFT orderers); declarative CRDs for CAs, peers, orderers. (github.com)
+• Fabric: Great news!
+The Hyperledger Fabric Operator and Bevel Operator now support both versions 2.5 and 3.x -- that's right, even the SmartBFT orderers are included.
+Plus, they're using declarative CRDs to manage CAs, peers, and orderers.
+Want more details?
+Check it out on GitHub: github.com.

 Governance and ecosystem considerations